UnicoLab/FlowyML/docs/advanced/llm-tracing.md

 ## 📊 Viewing Traces

-Traces are automatically persisted to the metadata store and can be visualized in the UniFlow UI.
+Traces are automatically persisted to the metadata store and can be visualized in the flowyml UI.

 ### In the UI

-Navigate to the **Traces** tab in the UniFlow Dashboard (`http://localhost:8080/traces`).
+Navigate to the **Traces** tab in the flowyml Dashboard (`http://localhost:8080/traces`).
 You will see:

 - **Timeline View**: A waterfall chart of your traces.
 - **Latency & Cost**: Aggregated metrics for each trace.